alexwu77/web_programming/day05/README.md

 ### Mission statement

 You are a team of expert web programmer, and you are hired by a corporation to work on a consumer facing project.
 The requirements are as followed.
-Your goal is to use your team work, originality creativity to design a fully-functional product with the upmost user experience in mind.
+Your goal is to use your team work, originality and creativity to design a fully-functional product with the upmost user experience in mind.

 ### Requirements (subject to change)